Vesak: Celebration

 Devout Buddhists undertake to lead a noble life according to the teaching by making daily affirmations to observe the Five Precepts.
 However, on special days, notably new moon and full moon days, they observe the eight precepts to train themselves to practice morality, simplicity, and humility.

 Some temples also display a small statue of the Buddha in front of the altar in a small basin decorated with flowers, and filled with water or sweet tea for devotees to pour over the statue.
 This is symbolic of the cleansing of a practitioner's bad karma, and to reenact the events following the Buddha's birth, when devas and spirits made heavenly offerings to him.

 Devotees are expected to listen to talks given by monks.
 On this day, monks will recite verses uttered by the Buddha twenty-five centuries ago to invoke peace and happiness for the government and the people.
 Buddhists are reminded to live in harmony with people of other faiths and to respect the beliefs of other people as the Buddha taught.

 Bringing happiness to others

 Video Korean Buddhist monks perform ritual dances and music on Buddha's Birthday.

-Celebrating Vesak also means making special efforts to bring happiness to the unfortunate like the aged, the disabled, and the sick.
-To this day, Buddhists will distribute gifts in the form of cash, or volunteering in various charitable homes throughout the country.
-Vesak is also a time for great joy and happiness, expressed not by pandering to one's appetites, but by concentrating on useful activities such as decorating and illuminating temples, or painting and creating exquisite scenes from the life of the Buddha for public dissemination.
-Devout Buddhists also vie with one another to provide refreshments and vegetarian food to followers who visit the temple to pay homage to the Enlightened One.
+Another focus of Vesak is bringing happiness to the unfortunate.
+Buddhists will distribute gifts in the form of cash during Vesak, or volunteering in various charitable homes throughout the country.
+Vesak is also expressed by not pandering to one's appetites, but by concentrating on useful activities, such as decorating and illuminating temples, or painting and creating scenes from the life of the Buddha for public dissemination.
+Devout Buddhists also provide refreshments and vegetarian food to followers who visit the temple to pay homage to the Buddha.